aviaviavi/curl-runnings/README.md

 curl-runnings is a framework for writing declarative, curl based tests for your APIs.
-Write your tests quickly and correctly with a straight-forward specification in yaml or json that can encode simple but powerful matchers against responses.
+Write your tests quickly and correctly with a straight-forward specification in [Dhall](https://dhall-lang.org/), yaml, or json that can encode simple but powerful matchers against responses.

 Alternatively, you can use the curl-runnings library to write your tests in